CommonDialog/AccountabilityAndObservability/QUICK-START.md

 Frontend should automatically open at http://localhost:3000

 ## Step 4: Test the Application

+### Option A: Test AI Food Generation (if you added API key)

+1. Go to the **Evaluate Food** tab
+2. In the "Name of Food" text box, type: `Chicken Wings`
+3. Click **Generate & Evaluate Food**
+4. Watch the notifications:
+   - "Generating food ratings with AI..."
+   - "Evaluating food..."
+5. See results with AI-generated ratings!

+**Try these foods:**
+- "Veggie Burger"
+- "Sushi Combo"
+- "Pepperoni Pizza"
+- "Hawaiian Pizza" (watch it get rejected! 🍍)

+### Option B: Test with JSON Upload (original method)

 1. **Evaluate Food Tab**: Try uploading the sample JSON: